 - Cover with foil (if not already covered) and bake for 40 minutes.

 - While the lasagna is baking, make the vegan mozzarella.
-To make this, simply blend all of the ingredients for the vegan mozzarella in.a high-speed blender for 2-3 minutes until completely smooth.
+To make this, simply blend all of the ingredients for the vegan mozzarella in a high-speed blender for 2-3 minutes until completely smooth.
+It will seem a bit thin at this point, but will thicken in the oven.

 - Remove from the oven after 40 minutes and top with the vegan mozzarella cheese sauce.
 Return to the oven, uncovered, for 20 minutes, until the cheese is bubbling and beginning to brown.
 If you want it more browned, turn on the broiler for a minute or two – make sure to keep a close eye on it!